 There is no specific Philippine law or regulation on wearing religious clothing in the workplace.
-Nevertheless, in recognition of a person's right to freely exercise his religion, an employee is generally allowed to wear religious clothing to work, or refuse to wear certain clothing as a uniform.
-However, an employee may be required to wear appropriate work attire if it is essential to his safety, health, public order, or welfare (e.g., protective helmets / headgear, sanitary scrubs, etc.).
+Nevertheless, in recognition of a person's right to freely exercise his or her religion, an employee is generally allowed to wear religious clothing to work, or refuse to wear certain clothing as a uniform.
+However, an employee may be required to wear appropriate work attire if it is essential to his or her safety, health, public order, or welfare (e.g., protective helmets / headgear, sanitary scrubs, etc.).

-RELIGIOUS FREEDOM IN SCHOOLS
+RELIGIOUS FREEDOM IN SCHOOL